 The Parish will continue to fund minor home repair targeting LMI households, which can receive necessary repairs that make their homes physically and financially more sustainable.
-The Parish will collaborate with local non- profit & for profit organizations to perform health and safety related repairs and promote energy efficient modifications to homes.
+The Parish will

+Annual Action Plan 2021 collaborate with local non- profit & for-profit organizations to perform health and safety related repairs and promote energy efficient modifications to homes.

 For the current year, previous CDBG funds will also be used for the repair and replacement of non-compliant septic systems.
-This health and safety improvement is very needed for the overall water quality of Parish residents.
+This health and safety improvement are needed for the overall water quality of Parish residents.